 - Community Outreach: Ministries and activities that partner with and/or support other community agencies and efforts.

-- Mental Health and Crisis: Ministries that respond to the mental health and crisis needs of community members through the combination of direct and spiritual support.
+- Mental Health and Crisis: Ministries that respond to community members' mental health and crisis needs through the combination of direct and spiritual support.